 Toompea (Cathedral Hill) in the Old Town has medieval castles and buildings, including the Virgin Mary´s Cathedral and Tower, where visitors can climb up a 69-metre high belfry.
 In Toompea you will also find the vantage points of Kohtuots and Patkul, and the Alexander Nevsky Cathedral with its beautiful onion domes.

 Rotermann Quarter – an old industrial quarter, now rebuilt with an ultra-modern twist and thrilling architecture.
 The quarter offers various cultural events, trendy shops, restaurants and hotels.

 Tallinn TV Tower – a popular attraction with panoramic views.
 Kiek in de Kök (peek in the kitchen), a combined tower and museum, also provides magnificent views over the city from the café on the top floor.

-The most interesting museums include the Occupation Museum (Okupatsiooni muuseum) showcasing the city's history and the Tallinn City Museum.
+The most interesting museums include the Museum of Occupations and Freedom (Vabamu) showcasing the city's history and the Tallinn City Museum.
 The Estonian Open Air Museum (Rocca al Mare) gives an insight into the lives of the people of Tallinn and their animals in the 1800s.
 The art museum Kumu is located in the Kadriorg district where you can also find Estonia’s official Presidential Palace.
-Also the maritime museum Seaplane Harbour (Lennusadam) is worth a visit.
+Also, the maritime museum Seaplane Harbour (Lennusadam) is worth a visit.